fayssal-az/tenisu/README.md

     dotnet test
     ```

-## Deployment
+## Deploy locally

 ### Docker

 1. Ensure Docker is installed and running on your machine.

-2. Navigate to the root directory of the project where the [docker-compose.yml](http://_vscodecontentref_/5) file is located.
+2. Navigate to the root directory of the project where the [docker-compose.yml](https://github.com/fayssal-az/tenisu/blob/dev/docker-compose.yml) file is located.

 3. Build and start the Docker containers:
     ```sh